Schlagonia/yearn-devdocs/docs/developers/v3/strategy_development.md

 To create your Tokenized Strategy, you must override at least three functions outlined in the `Strategy.sol`.

 ___

+The only default global variables from the BaseStrategy that can be accessed from storage is `asset` and `TokenizedStrategy`.

+If other global variables are needed for your specific strategy, you can use the `TokenizedStrategy` variable to quickly retrieve any other needed variables, such as `totalAssets`, `totalDebt`, `isShutdown` etc.

+Example:

+    require(!TokenizedStrategy.isShutdown(), "strategy is shutdown");
+___

 1. *_deployFunds(uint256 _amount)*